What was the Pulse massacre?

 What is the #HonorThemWithAction Campaign?

 The campaign began as a way for individuals to share on social media how they were honoring the Pulse remembrance by taking actions in their community to combat discrimination and violence against LGBTQ+ and Latinx people.
 Actions large and small – from coming out or standing up for friends, to organizing fundraisers and community events – thousands of people have taken action.
-Starting in 2019, organizations and individuals are also organizing public events in their communities where people can volunteer to make a difference where they live.

 Since 2016, millions of people have been reached by #HonorThemWithAction – over 147 million alone in 2017 alone!
 Individuals, organizations, and companies – across the nation – have used the hashtag to post how they were actively challenging anti-LGBTQ+ discrimination, resisting violence, and giving back to their communities.